durkisneer1/Symlabs/resources/js/content/courses/html/01-intro-to-web.md

 This set of rules is referred to as {IP|Internet Protocol}.
 It defines the address format, provides forwarding instructions, and helps packets find their next stop.

-Every device with a network interface has at least one IP address, which analogically serves as the mailing address of the internet's postal service.
+Every device with a network interface has at least one IP address, which works like a mailing address for the internet's postal service.
 IP addresses can be private, temporary, or shared across devices through {NAT|Network Address Translation}, like a router or firewall.

 ### IPv4 and IPv6